Currently unavailable: for new students

 Who am I?

 Hey!
-I'm Neha, a third-year medical student at the University of Birmingham.
+I'm Neha, a fourth-year medical student at the University of Birmingham.
 I have loved maths and sciences all my life and I am looking to tutor students in these subjects to share my passion and help them to achieve the best grade they can!
 Having been a subject mentor at college, I have experience in tutoring students and really enjoy imparting my knowledge to others.

 Our interactive sessions will involve teaching on the topics you'd like support with, tailored to your exam board/syllabus, so that you have the foundational understanding required to approach exam questions on the subject.
 This will be followed by revision, exam-style questions and anything else you'd like in order to help you feel more confident with tackling the topic in future.
 I hope that you will find our sessions enjoyable and I will do everything I can to ensure you take something new away from the tutorial!
 My aim is to work with you and push you so that you can excel further in the subjects covered in our sessions.